PONOdata/Pono-toolkit/README.md

 ### RGB and lighting

 Both Spectrum per-key RGB and 4-zone RGB backlight is supported.
-Vantage and it's services need to be disabled to avoid conflicts when communicating with hardware.
+Vantage and its services need to be disabled to avoid conflicts when communicating with hardware.
 If you use other RGB apps that might conflict with LLT, check [FAQ](#faq) for solutions.

 Other lighting features like both 1 and 3 level white keyboard backlight, panel logo and rear ports backlight are also supported, however there are some constraints: